A woman sits at her table looking at her bills, considering the Orderly Payment of Debts Program with Money Mentors.

 Formal Alternatives to Bankruptcy

-The Orderly Payment of Debts program
+The Orderly Payment of Debts Program

 Administered in Alberta by Money Mentors, the OPD program is a debt management program which is legislated under the federal Bankruptcy & Insolvency Act (BIA) and monitored by the Province of Alberta.
 The program is a court-ordered legal proceeding.
 With a fixed interest rate of 5%, many clients find the program to be a stress-free way of consolidating all of their debts into a single monthly payment.